twitter-archive/kestrel/docs/guide.md

       Return the first available item from the queue, if there is one, but don't remove it.
 You can't combine this with any of the reliable read options.

+  For example, to open a new read, waiting up to 250msec for an item:

+        GET work/t=500/open

+  Or to close an existing read and open a new one:

+        GET work/close/open

 - `DELETE <queue-name>`